-In our guide below, we discuss details about each document, the differences between the two and how important they are for importing.
-If you need more information about importing, consider getting an import compliance manual.
-You can find out more about how this manual will assist you in the importing process on our site.
+In our guide below, we will discuss further details about each document, its differences and how important they are for importing.
+If you need more information about importing then consider getting an import compliance manual.

 The pro forma invoice is submitted by the seller to a committed buyer before the goods they want are supplied.
 The information below is what should be on a pro forma invoice:

-Pro formas are usually not required except for under specific circumstances.
+A Pro forma is usually not required except for under specific circumstances.
 For instance, if you are importing goods that require an import license, you will be required to have one.
 Pro formas will also be necessary to open a letter of credit or if you want to transfer hard currency.

 The pro forma invoice can have other important information that a buyer will need to import certain products.

 Commercial invoices are a commonly used document in international trade.
 The commercial invoice tells the buyer how much they will need to pay for the goods that they want to import.
 It is important to note that the commercial invoice does indicate the owner of the shipment.

 The commercial invoice contains roughly the same type of information as the pro forma invoice.
 One thing that the commercial invoice has that is usually not included are the terms of sale which are also known as Incoterms ®.

 In international trade, buyers and sellers create terms of sale for each other to abide by.
 Incoterms clarify what the terms of sale are by highlighting the responsibilities of the buyer and seller.
 This helps prevent confusion between parties in foreign trade.